Colorless-Green-Ideas/colorless-green-ideas.github.io/_posts/2015-4-10-MaterialDjango-and-tinylibrary.md

 ---
 layout: post
-title:  "Introducing MaterialDjango via tinylibrary"
+title:  "Introducing MaterialDjango & tinylibrary"
-date:   2015-03-20 24:00:00
+date:   2015-04-10 18:00:00
-categories: django update tinylibrary
+categories: django update tinylibrary shipit
 ---

 There isn't yet a MaterialDjango [Google's Material Design for django], but there is tinylibrary a lab for me to prototype stuff for the big Pizza Cat release that's around the corner.*

-Tinylibrary is a tool to track libraries that aren't big enough to merit running dedicated library systems or working out logins.
+[Tinylibrary](https://github.com/Colorless-Green-Ideas/tinylibrary) ([demo on heroku](https://tinylibrary.herokuapp.com/books/)) is a tool to track libraries that aren't big enough to merit running dedicated library systems or working out logins.
 Just add it on to a django site!
 (Or run ours.
-Runs with Whitenoise for heroku-approved static files with gzip) We're using Google's Polymer library for an IE shim for webcomponents and then the paper-ui library built upon it.
+Runs with [Whitenoise](https://warehouse.python.org/project/whitenoise/) for heroku-approved static files with gzip) We're using [Google's Polymer library](https://www.polymer-project.org/0.5/) for an IE shim for webcomponents and then the paper-ui library built upon it.
 But we don't use Polymer's MVC bending templating.
 Django does the "hard work" we're just here to take Paper-UI niceness for "free."

-MaterialDjango would support currently:
+MaterialDjango sports a subset of widgets, expanding slowly, currently:

 - TextInputs with PaperTextInput
+- PasswordInputs with PaperPasswordInput

 {% highlight python %}
 #forms.py
 from django import forms